C2SM/spack-c2sm/docs/QuickStart.rst

 ----

 ICON is built using environments.
-Environments sit in a folder with a name and are defined in a ``spack.yaml`` file.
+Environments are located in a folder named after the environment and are defined in a ``spack.yaml`` file.
 For ICON, they are located in ``config/cscs/spack/<version>/<machine>_<target>_<compiler>``.
+They work with a special Spack tag, that is provided in the ICON repository at ``config/cscs/SPACK_TAG*``.
+So make sure you clone Spack with the specified tag.

 ..  tip::
     **On Balfrin:**